sudheerao/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/index.md

 1. Never commit your secrets into an SCM repository.
 The [git secrets](https://github.com/awslabs/git-secrets) can help here.

-1. Avoid using s3a URLs which have key and secret in the URL.
-This is dangerous as the secrets leak into the logs.

 1. Never include AWS credentials in bug reports, files attached to them, or similar.